mediafin/gas-shortage-eu/README.md

 ### Gas storage levels
 The European gas storage levels can be found on the [website of GIE Aggregated Gas Story Inventory](https://agsi.gie.eu/#/).
 We use their API to collect their data in R and node.

+### Gas price
+[Intercontinental Exchange® (ICE)](https://www.theice.com/products/27996665/Dutch-TTF-Gas-Futures/data?marketId=5350859&span=3) has the Dutch TTF Gas Futures index we use to show the price for natural gas.
+This index should be updated every month since it indicates the price for gas for a specific month.

 ### Gas pipelines infrastructure
 The [SciGRID_gas project](https://www.gas.scigrid.de/downloads.html) has developed a European gas transportation network model with geojsons we can use to visualize on a map.